cabohe/logify/README.md

 `const miLog = new Logify();`

-You can modify the theme or the logging behavior passing an object as param:
+You can modify the theme or the logging behavior passing an object as param on the initialization:

 ```
 let prefs = {